hagameai/hagamesai/README.md

 ---

+## LLM Integration

+- **LLM API Calls:**
+  - `POST /llm/call` — Call an LLM API (OpenAI, Gemini, etc.)
+  - `GET /llm/logs` — List all LLM call logs for the current user

+All endpoints are async, use Pydantic schemas, and are protected by JWT where appropriate.
+See `/docs` for full OpenAPI documentation.

+---

 ## Next Steps
-- Continue with the next module: **LLM Integration** (centralized LLM API, prompt management, error handling, etc.)
+- Continue with the next module: **Async Task Processing** (Celery integration, background jobs, etc.)